biojava/biojava.github.io/wiki/BioJava:CookBook:PDB:atoms.md

 </java>

-Another possibility is to use one of theIterators to iterate over Atoms or Groups.
+Another possibility is to use one of the iterators to iterate over Atoms or Groups.

 <java> public static int getNrAtoms(Structure s){